pellcorp/creality-wiki/docs/rpi.md

 ## Grumpyscreen

 Support for grumpyscreen will be provided for BTT screens but you need to setup the screen to be correctly configured.

 <https://github.com/bigtreetech/TFT43-DIP>

-Needs this in `/boot/config.txt`
+Needs this in `/boot/firmware/config.txt` (for bookworm) or `/boot/config.txt` (for bulleye)

 ```
 [all]